0. Executive summary

 6.10 ±5 % population balance.

 Karcher v.
 Daggett, 462 U.S. 725 (1983), held that even small population deviations in congressional districts require justification; modern courts generally accept ±0.5 % to ±1 %, while ±5 % is the looser bound the Department of Justice has flagged as the upper end of "tolerable" if justified by traditional districting criteria.
 Real states routinely draw maps inside ±0.5 %.
-The dashboard delivers ±5 % in all 44 multi-seat states on default settings, with a typical worst-state deviation in the 1–3 % range and a per-state median below 1 %.
-This is achieved via the auto-upgrade-to-tract pipeline (§3.3): every state's partition runs at tract granularity (~3,500 people per unit), so the unit graph has enough degrees of freedom to land balanced partitions reliably.
-The variance metric in the headline reports the worst-state deviation in real time so the reader can verify directly.
+Both neutral baselines run on the precinct graph (~2–8 k people per unit), which has more than enough degrees of freedom to balance: shortest-splitline (the default) measures ≈1–2 % worst-district even on the hardest states (TX 1.8 %, CA 1.3 %; §4.8) as a deterministic result rather than an enforced bound; ReCom holds the ±5 % bound in every multi-seat state via its stochastic polish loop and multi-seed retry, with a typical worst-state deviation in the 1–3 % range.
+Either way the variance metric in the state-detail header reports the displayed map's actual worst-district deviation in real time, so the reader can verify directly rather than trust a claim.
+(The enacted maps are the real district lines; their population deviation against current population is shown for reference and is not a neutral-map metric — see §3.6.)

 7. References